giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/README.md

 For each dataset two different kind of graph:

 - A 3D plot that individually summarize, the performace of each implementation during the grid search phase
-- A set of plots for each value of _C_ (used in the grid search) that compare how the differenet implementation perform as _sigma_ changes
+- A set of plots for each value of _C_ (used in the grid search) that compare how the differenet implementations perform as _sigma_ changes

 ###                                                      DIABETES
 Fan Chen and Lin
 ![flccomplessivo](https://user-images.githubusercontent.com/32396630/51791861-05625c80-21aa-11e9-80e3-4301430de884.jpg)